scribe-analytics/scribe-analytics/README.md

 Scribe Analytics is a client-side JavaScript library designed to capture all interaction data into a user-defined, pluggable back-end.

-The driving philosophy behind Scribe Analytics is that you can't understand data if you don't measure it.
-So Scribe captures everything, all the time, with no custom coding required.
+The driving philosophy behind Scribe Analytics is that you can't ask questions over data that you didn't capture.

+So Scribe captures everything.
+All the time.
+With no custom coding required.

+# Scope

+Scribe Analytics tracks virtually every user interaction possible.

+ * **Page views** &mdash; Every page view event is captured, together with information on the browser, referrer, platform, and much more.
+ * **Clicks** &mdash; Every click event will be captured, including information on the element that is clicked (id, title, data attributes, unique css selector).
+ * **Engagements** &mdash; Every engagement with any HTML element in a document is captured, including information on the element (id, title, data attributes, unique css selector).
+Engagement is defined as a mouseover for between a certain time window (e.g. 1 and 20 seconds).
+Mouseovers outside the window are not counted as engagements.
+ * **Jumps** &mdash; Every jump (defined as navigation inside a page which results in a change to the URL hash) is captured, including information on the element that was jumped to (id, title, data attributes, unique css selector).
+ * **Forms** &mdash; All form interaction, including form abandonment and form submission, is captured, including details on all form fields that are not marked as passwords.
+For this to work, the form must not be contained in an iframe.

 # Getting Started